WagnerPaivaDev/devops-23-24-JPE-1231863sw/README.md

 // end::employee[]
 ````

-- Implement unit tests for creating employees and validating their attributes in the EmployeeRepositoryTests.java file.
+- Implement unit tests for creating employees and validating their attributes in the EmployeeTest.java file.

 ```java
     //Tests